nitobuendia/oura-custom-component/README.md

 # Oura - Custom Component for Home-Assisant

+**THIS COMPONENT IS LEGACY AND HAS BEEN DEPRECATED.
+THIS CODE REMAINS HERE AS PART OF THE TRANSITION TO V2.
+REFER TO THE [MAIN BRANCH](https://github.com/nitobuendia/oura-custom-component) FOR THE LATEST VERSION.
+THE NEW COMPONENT WORKS ON THE NEW API VERSION(S) AND INCLUDE A LARGE NUMBER OF DATA POINTS AND AVAILABLE SENSORS.**

 This project is a custom component for [Home-Assistant](https://home-assistant.io).

 The component sensors with sleep data for previous days from [Oura Ring](https://ouraring.com/).